 Now, the free tickets only cover the U.S.S.
 Arizona Memorial and the museum.

 If you want to tour the U.S.S.
-Missouri, explore the Pacific Aviation Museum, or hop on the U.S.S.
+Missouri, explore the Pearl Harbor Aviation Museum, or hop on the U.S.S.
 Bowfin submarine, you’ll need to pay for tickets or a tour.

 5. You’ll Need a Full Day at Polynesian Cultural Center